nlburns33/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 3. It blends the two textures - the screen's current image and the effect texture.
 If set to .1, the new iamge will be 90% the original image and 10% the new texture.
 4. Adding 1 makes the result stay above 0, as negative doesn't have an effect.
 Dividing by 2 makes the amplitude of the new function the same as normal sin.
 This makes the result much smoother.

+## W9
+### Activity 1
+Game: Subnautica

+Feature 1: Water Color
+The effect is likely a full-screen post processing effect, because it applies to everything underwater.
+The color setting would be altered, making it look different when the player enters various depths or biomes.
+It gets the player's depth to affect the darkness.
+It also gets the biome type to affect the hue.

+Feature 2: Water Transition Effect
+The water transition effect is also a full-screen post processing effect.
+It uses a texture that is animated and likely shown via enablind and disabling the rendering effect.

+### Activity 2

+I fixed the problem of not knowing how to enable and disable the post processing effect through visual scripting using a float variable within the shader graph.
+However, I also found a problem where the player will rapidly spn that suddenly appeared.